digilys/digilys-playbook/README.md

 This playbook automatically adds any public key found in `public_keys/` to the application accounts on the application servers.
 So, to grant someone deployment access, just add their SSH key to `public_keys/` and run the playbook.

+## About SSL certificates

+The playbook has support for adding SSL to Digilys.
+In order to enable SSL for an instance, add the SSL certificate and key to `certificates/`, configure SSL details in `group_vars/all` and run the playbook.

 ## Limitations